ishanbilolikar/oie-nodejs/README.md

 As this sample app is implemented to support multiple users scenario, a custom storage provide will be needed to inject to the [authClient][Okta Auth JS] to proper store the transaction meta and tokens.
 In this sample, it leverages [express-session](https://www.npmjs.com/package/express-session) to store data based on the transactionId.

 See implementation details in [getAuthClient.js](./web-server/utils/getAuthClient.js) and [Auth JS storageProvider](https://github.com/okta/okta-auth-js#storageprovider).

-### Centralized transaction (idxStates) handler

-The [Okta's Identity Engine][] is a state machine, it responses different states based on the request.
-To handle the complex response states, a centralized transaction handler pattern is introduced in this sample.
-It handles the response based on [transaction.status](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#status), then dispatches the requests to proper routes based on [transaction.nextStep](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#nextstep).

-See implementation details in [handleTransaction.js](./web-server/utils/handleTransaction.js).